-I started at my local department store, El Corte Inglés on Plaça de Catalunya.
-They have a big selection of all types of kitchenware on the 5th floor.
+My local department store, El Corte Inglés on Plaça de Catalunya has a big selection of all types of kitchenware on the 5th floor.
 Departments stores are all well and good if you’re there for other things too.
 But I want that specialist store that is, well, a bit special I guess.
 And plus, who wants to traipse up to the 5th floor, especially when the Catalans don’t quite seem to have grasped basic escalator etiquette.
 Worth a visit though if you’re there.

 Cooking – The Kitchen Company

 So, on to The Kitchen Company (c/ Provença, 278).
 This is far more like it.
 A huge Le Creuset range, an ample Good Grips range, beautiful copper pans, ice cream makers, blenders, bread makers, coffee machines, and even the trusty Magimix.
 This shop is heaven.
 It has plenty of gadgets too!
 And they have regular cooking demonstrations.
 I couldn’t resist a satin black Le Creuset cast iron grill for 73€.
 My only tip is if you’re out shopping and wish to purchase such an item, get it last.
 It’s bloody heavy!

 I popped into Avet (c/ Provença, 255) just along from TKC.
 I was right not to expect much.
 TKC had been busy and this place was empty.
 I was the only person in there.
 They have a lot of budget stuff, with nothing of great quality.
 But they do have a good range of cheap white tableware.
 Every kind of piece you may want.
 So if you have done your wages on Le Creuset this may be the place to go to kit out your table.
 It’s only something to eat off after all.